US STOCKS-Wall Street rallies as growth stocks rebound, Twitter slides | Business

 "I think the S&P 500 nearing bear territory is a signal to buy," said Sylvia Jablonski, CEO at Defiance ETFs.
 "We haven't seen the level of dip buying that we have historically, but I suspect that's going to change in the near term."
 At 10:12 a.m.
 ET, the Dow Jones Industrial Average was up 376.41 points, or 1.19%, at 32,106.71, the S&P 500 was up 73.53 points, or 1.87%, at 4,003.61, and the Nasdaq Composite was up 333.48 points, or 2.93%, at 11,704.44.

-Losses this week have put the benchmark S&P 500 on course for its sixth straight weekly loss, while the blue-chip Dow and Nasdaq were looking at a seventh consecutive weekly fall.
+Losses this week have put the benchmark S&P 500 and the Nasdaq on course for their sixth straight weekly loss, while the blue-chip Dow was looking at its seventh consecutive weekly fall.
 Twitter Inc was among the biggest losers on Friday, slumping 10% after Tesla chief Elon Musk said the $44-billion deal to buy the micro-blogging platform was "temporarily on hold" even as he said he is committed to the acquisition.

 Tesla Inc jumped 4.6%.
 Robinhood Markets Inc surged 21% after Samuel Bankman-Fried, the chief executive and founder of cryptocurrency exchange FTX, revealed a 7.6% stake in the brokerage app company.